Sequence Model Imitation Learning with Unobserved Contexts: A Bayesian Perspective on the Latching Effect

-Notice how under the expert's generative model, the context $c$ directly influences the actions so conditioning actions when attempting to predict $c$ is correct.
+\end{proposition} Notice that for the expert policy, the context $c$ directly influences actions so conditioning on actions when attempting to predict $c$ is correct.
 We highlight in { green} the term that encodes this dependence.
-In contrast, in the on-policy graphical model (\figref{fig:scms}, center), treating the actions as \textit{interventions} (as in \figref{fig:do}) leads to the correct posterior over contexts (if we assume the learner has no privileged access to the context except via its influence on history).
+In contrast, if we assume the learner has no access to the context except via its influence on the history of states, we should instead treat actions as \textit{interventions} \citep{pearl2016causal} that provide no further information about the context.
+The on-policy graphical model (\figref{fig:scms}, (b)) does just this, allowing us to compute the correct posterior over contexts.
 Formally, \begin{proposition} The on-policy posterior over contexts is

 \end{proposition} where the equality follows from the fact that